Accumulation play, part two

 Target projection (1:1 structural target or more)

-Meaning that some of the squeezes, once the move starts, will be pushed by short covers from short sellers that participated in structure but need now to exit, some from liquidity gap of buyers that sold into sellers inside accumulation which gives now price easier lift to progress higher, as many sellers were gotten rid of, and the rest is about the dynamics of highs/lows and how the trends tend to move in waves.
+Meaning that some of the squeezes, once the move starts, will be pushed by short covers from short sellers that participated in structure but need now to exit, some from liquidity gap of buyers that sold into sellers inside accumulation which gives now price more accessible lift to progress higher, as many sellers were gotten rid of, and the rest is about the dynamics of highs/lows and how the trends tend to move in waves.

-By 1:1 structural depth, it is meant that the trader should measure the distance between highest high and lowest low inside the structure of accumulation and then this target should be projected upwards from the area where the accumulation enters into the "play" trigger (rotation confirmation).
+By 1:1 structural depth, it is meant that the trader should measure the distance between highest high and lowest low inside the structure of accumulation, and then this target should be projected upwards from the area where the accumulation enters into the "play" trigger (rotation confirmation).
 The measuring example is shown in the conceptual case below:

 As noted above 1:1 is the minimum target, taking a position out before that should not happen (unless there is heavy seller present on tape), since it goes against the statistical performance over a large sample base of accumulations.